CyberSecuriTim/ad-configuration/README.md

 <h2>

-  STEP 1: Create a virtual machine within the [Azure Portal](https://portal.azure.com) that will be used as the Active Directory Domain Controller.
+  STEP 1: Create a virtual machine using the [Azure Portal](https://portal.azure.com) that will be used as the Active Directory Domain Controller.

-  - NOTE: You will be required to create a new resource group, new virtual network (Vnet) and virtual subnet during the creation of your new VM.
+  - NOTE: You will be required to create a new resource group, new virtual network (VNet) and virtual subnet during the creation of your new VM.
 </h2>

 - (From the Azure portal's home page) select or search for "Virtual machines", then select Create